r-vage/ComfyUI_RvTools/Readme/Checkpoint_Loaders.md

 # Checkpoint Loader User Guide

-This guide explains how to use the traditional checkpoint loaders in ComfyUI-RvTools.
+This guide explains how to use the traditional checkpoint loaders in ComfyUI_Eclipse.
 These loaders are simple, reliable options for loading AI models without advanced features.

 ## Table of Contents
 - [Overview](#overview)